 9. Schedule Zooms With Your Friends

 Traffic, being broke and bad weather are no longer good excuses for bailing on your friends.
 Schedule Zooms on weekends when you’re free to catch up from the comfort of your own homes.
-It doesn’t always have to be a serious roundtable talk — even having a remote movie viewing or game night on Houseparty can be a lot of fun.
+It doesn’t always have to be a serious roundtable talk — even having a remote movie viewing or game night can be a lot of fun.

 10. Take More Time Off

 Countless vacations were thrown out the window in 2021, but that doesn’t mean you shouldn’t still take time off.
 In 2022, be sure to use up your vacation time or request PTO, even if you’re just going to lounge around your house in PJs with a glass of wine.
 Even if it doesn’t feel like you’re on vacay, your mind and body will thank you for it.